Henry Wynn-Williams

-William Henry Wynn-Williams (1828 – 27 October 1913) was a 19th-century Member of Parliament from Canterbury, New Zealand.
+William Henry Wynn-Williams (1828 – 27 October 1913) was a Welsh-born, 19th-century Member of Parliament from Canterbury, New Zealand.
 He was a prominent lawyer in Christchurch.

 Early life

 Wynn-Williams was born in August 1828 in Llangar, Conwy County Borough, North Wales.

 His father was the rector Peter Williams, and his mother was Lydia Sophia Price.
 One of his brothers was Watkin Williams.
 The birth dates for William and Charles are uncertain, as they were apparently born in August and September 1828, respectively *Parish registers of Llangar show Watkin baptised in Sept 1827 & Henry in Sept 1828.

 His brother Charles studied medicine initially, but changed to a law degree.
 William was educated in preparation for joining the Indian army, but then also studied law.
 After practising in Wales for two years, William emigrated to New Zealand, arriving in Wellington in 1856.
 He worked on farms in the South Island and settled in Christchurch in 1860.